brootaylor/brootaylor-v2/README.md

 The website is comprised of static files built using [Eleventy](https://www.11ty.io/), [NPM](https://docs.npmjs.com/cli/npm) `scripts` defined in `package.json` as well as [rollup.js](https://rollupjs.org/) to bundle JavaScript modules.
 It is deployed by and hosted with [Netlify](https://www.netlify.com/).

+---

+❗️**NOTE:** Even though I've made this code public, this code is for my personal website so please can I ask you not to copy the code wholesale.
+By all means learn from it (as I'm doing).
+Thank you.

+---

 ## Getting setup

 Instructions for installing all the necessary dependencies and outputting the first build.